Hudson Yards, Manhattan: Rail yard development bids

 Five developers responded to the RFP: Extell, Tishman Speyer, Brookfield, Vornado, and the Related Companies.
 Tishman Speyer won the bid in March 2008.
 Tishman Speyer entered into a 99-year lease with the MTA, paying $1 billion for the air rights.
 It would also spend another $2 billion for development over the rail yards, including for the two platforms over the yards to support 15 acre of public spaces, four office buildings, and ten high-rise residential towers.

-However, just two months later, the deal broke down due to the late-2000s financial crisis.
+However, just two months later, the deal broke down due to the 2008 financial crisis.
 Subsequently, the MTA chose the Related Companies and Goldman Sachs to develop Hudson Yards under the same conditions.
 In December 2009, the New York City Council approved Related Companies' revised plan for Hudson Yards, and the western portion of the West Side Yard was rezoned.
 Following the rail yards' successful rezoning, the MTA signed another 99-year lease to the air rights over the rail yard in May 2010.
 The air rights were signed over to a joint venture of Related Companies and Oxford Properties Group, which invested $400 million to build a platform above both the eastern and western portions of the yard on which to construct the buildings.
 Groundbreaking for 10 Hudson Yards, the first building, occurred on December 4, 2012.

 In April 2013, the Related/Oxford joint venture obtained a $475 million construction loan from parties including Barry Sternlicht's Starwood Capital Group and luxury retailer Coach.
 The financing deal was unique in several aspects, including the fact that it included a construction mezzanine loan, that Coach was a lender on both the debt and equity sides, and that the MTA reused a "severable lease" structure (previously used by Battery Park City) that allowed for the loans.
 A portion of the project was also financed by the EB-5 investment program, which provides a path for immigrants to become green card holders after investing capital in project which employs American workers.